Is Transformative Use Eating the World?

 In today’s world, whether use of a copyrighted work is “transformative” has become a central question within the fair use test.
-The U.S. Supreme Court first endorsed the transformative use term in its 1994 Campbell decision.
-Since then, lower courts have increasingly made use of the transformative use doctrine in fair use case law.
+The Supreme Court first endorsed the transformative use term in its 1994 Campbell v.
+Acuff-Rose Music, Inc. decision.
+Since then, lower courts have increasingly utilized the transformative use doctrine in fair use case law.
 In fact, in response to the transformative use doctrine’s seeming hegemony, commentators and some courts have recently called for a scaling back of the transformative use concept.
 So far, the Supreme Court has yet to respond.
 But growing divergences in transformative use approaches may eventually attract its attention.

 But what is the actual state of the transformative use doctrine?
 Some previous scholars have empirically examined the fair use defense, including the transformative use doctrine’s role in fair use case law.
-But none has focused specifically on empirically assessing the transformative use doctrine in as much depth as is warranted.
-This Article does so by collecting a number of data from all district and appellate court fair use opinions between 1991, when the transformative use term first made its appearance in the case law, and 2017.
-These data include how frequently courts apply the doctrine, how often they deem a use transformative, and win rates for transformative users.
+But few have focused specifically on empirically assessing the transformative use doctrine in much depth.
+This Article does so by collecting data from all district and appellate court fair use opinions between 1991, when the transformative use term first made its appearance in the case law, and 2017.
+These data include how frequently courts apply the doctrine, how often they deem a use transformative, and the win rates for transformative users.
 The data also cover which types of uses courts are most likely to find transformative, what sources courts rely on in defining and applying the doctrine, and how frequently the transformative use doctrine bleeds into and influences other parts of the fair use test.
 Overall, the data suggest that the transformative use doctrine is, in fact, eating the world of fair use.

-The Article concludes by analyzing some possible implications of the findings, including the controversial argument that, going forward, courts should rely even more on the transformative use doctrine in their fair use opinions, not less.
+This Article concludes by analyzing some possible implications of the findings, including the argument that, going forward, courts should rely even more on the transformative use doctrine in their fair use opinions, not less.

 Keywords: copyright, fair use, transformative use, intellectual property